Nazdarovja/Security_Assignment/README.md

 Next you have to supply login info for MySQL

-Go to part1and2 folder and add your credentials
+Go to part1and2 folder and add your credentials to the dbfacade.js file:
 ```
-$cd part1and2/facade
+$cd part1and2/facade/dbfacade.js
 change credentails to your own
 ```

-Now the project is ready to run (as two seperate projects) (The second part and fourth/demo part will only work on a macOS/ or linux)
+Now the project is ready to run (as two seperate projects on the server) (The second part and fourth/demo part will only work on a macOS/ or linux)
 ```
 For Part 1 and 2